seancdavis/seancdavis-com/src/blog/posts/2018-11-15-css-grid-layout-v-css-frameworks.md

 But, like I mentioned, the real answer is: _It depends_.
 I would use a CSS framework for my grid when:

 - I'm already using a framework on my site.
-(Although, [should you be using a CSS framework in the first place?](/do-you-need-css-framework.html).)
+(Although, [should you be using a CSS framework in the first place?](/blog/do-you-need-css-framework/).)
 - I need browser support across the globe in less developed areas. ([See this article on browser support](https://www.smashingmagazine.com/2017/11/css-grid-supporting-browsers-without-grid/).)
 - The content structure of the site is dynamic.
-In other words, if your content editors are writing [HTML](/wtf-is-html), it's easier to use a framework because the the grid is (likely) already fleshed out and documented and can supported a wide array of layouts.
+In other words, if your content editors are writing [HTML](/blog/wtf-is-html/), it's easier to use a framework because the the grid is (likely/) already fleshed out and documented and can supported a wide array of layouts.

 In all other cases, I'm going with the native CSS grid layout.